 - Undergoes regular audits to achieve third-party certification

 - Conducts thorough background checks on its employees

-- Has certified staff and partnerships with recognized industry leaders
+- Leverages certified staff and partnerships with recognized industry leaders

-Often more important than technical resolution is a constant and open line of communication – the lifeblood that makes the relationship between you and your IT partner successful.
-Open communication means your IT partner keeps you informed with regard to all aspects of the business relationship, including open or pending technical issues, active projects, and planned or unexpected service outages.
+Often more important than technical resolution is a constant and open line of communication – the lifeblood that makes the relationship between you and your technology partner successful.
+Open communication means your IT partner keeps you informed about all aspects of the business relationship, including open or pending technical issues, active projects, and planned or unexpected service outages.